-Tomorrow my friend Professor Emilio Bagitello from MIT and I are delivering a Webinar called “Towards a Virtual Nuclear Reactor”.
-We started planning it last year, just before the season finale of HBO’s Cherbonyl documentary, which had everyone talking about nuclear armageddon.
-I can remember sighing deeply as I said to Emilio: “Great TV show, but now no-one is going to attend our webinar”.
+Recently, my friend Professor Emilio Bagitello from MIT and I delivered a Webinar on using CFD simulation to improve nuclear reactor performance and safety.
+We were aware of the HBO Cherbonyl documentary, which had everyone talking about nuclear armageddon.
+I can remember sighing deeply as I said to Emilio: “Great TV show, but now no one is going to attend our webinar.”

 Just how dangerous is nuclear power?

 In this blog, I want to examine, in the starkest possible terms, the question of nuclear safety.
 In order to do that, we have to acknowledge that no mode of energy production is absolutely safe and that some people will die prematurely either in the production process or as a downstream consequence of the pollution caused by that production.

 For example, most of us will happily fill our vehicles with gasoline or petrol, without much thought for the lives of people working on the offshore oil rigs that produce that oil.
 The fatality rate for offshore workers is several times higher than for the population as a whole.
 The same is true for coal, most of us would acknowledge that, despite the best efforts of the industry, working in a coal mine is a much more dangerous pursuit than engineering simulation work (or writing blogs).